Camino de Santiago lingo

-Heading to the Camino soon?
+Heading to the Camino de Santiago routes soon?
 We have put together a short and fun guide to the most useful Camino de Santiago lingo, a few sentences in Spanish and Galician to help you along the way!:

 You might also want to read:

-Bear in mind, depending on your chosen route you will encounter different languages: Galician in Galicia but also Basque (Euskera) along the Northern Way, Catalan on the Catalan Way, French on the French routes and Portuguese on the Portuguese and Portuguese Coastal Way.
+Depending on your chosen route, you will encounter different languages: Galician in Galicia but also Basque (Euskera) along the Northern Camino, Catalan on the Camino Catalan, French on the French routes and Portuguese on the Portuguese and Portuguese Coastal Camino.

 For more information about the Camino de Santiago or to book your Camino trip, contact our travel specialists.